canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 can be answered `y` to accept their default values.

-To add CUDA to your path, add the following to your bash configuration file, eg. `~/.bashrc`, and either resource the file or logout and back in again:
+To add CUDA to your path, add the following to your bash configuration file, eg. `~/.bashrc`, and either re-source the file or log out and back in again:

 ```bash
 export PATH=/usr/local/cuda-8.0/bin:$PATH